Sunday, May 22, 2016

 Zatara must be at least 12th level magic-user at this point, and probably more like 16th level.
 In comparison, Superman is probably only a 5th or 6th level superhero at this point.
 Which is why I plan to flip the xp charts around and let magic-users advance much faster than superheroes.

-(Superman adventure read in Superman: The Action Comics Archives vol. 1, while summaries of the rest were read at DC Wikia.)
+(Superman adventure read in Superman: The Action Comics Archives vol. 1, select other pages read at the Babbling about DC Comics blog, while summaries of the rest were read at DC Wikia.)